ashishvinodkumar/Detect-PII-using-LLMs/README.md

 Last, our response still needs to helpfully answer the original question.
 We can verify this by evaluating the relevance of the final response to the user input.

-# How?
+# Architecture of My Solution

 To implement this RAG LLM solution for PII clasificaiton, we effectively need an offline and online process as detailed below:

 ![RAG-Architecture](https://github.com/user-attachments/assets/284b4bf0-1dd2-4aea-b744-76ec99524842)

 #### Offline Backend Batch Workflow:
-- Each of the "Data Providers" that upload their datasets onto the platform, need to not only be catalogued for future consumption, but also ingested into a Vector Database to enable Retrieval Augmented Generation (RAG).
+- Each of the "Data Providers" that upload their datasets onto the platform need to not only be catalogued for future consumption, but also ingested into a Vector Database to enable Retrieval Augmented Generation (RAG).
 - The 'offline_insert.py' script parses through all available datasets, extracts metadata and prepares it for database insertion.
 - Furthermore, the offline process also includes chunking and embedding the data into Chroma DB's vector database with metadata centered around 'title' and 'publish_data' for faster and accurate retrieval.
 - The offline workflow will run once every few hours to continually index new datasets as and when they are uploaded.